HKuz/DSforC/LWCF/README_Article.md

 > Direct economic benefits include supporting a variety of local businesses through spending by park visitors, creating jobs and income for residents, and enhancing property values of nearby homes; all of which generate revenue for the communities near the parks.
 Indirectly, parks can help lower health care costs and the expense of constructing public infrastructure like stormwater management systems.
 Even better, the land protection provisions of the LWCF ensure that assisted parks will provide these benefits to future generations of Americans.

 There's LWCF-protected land and water in all 50 states and almost every county in the US.
-The map below shows the total value of State and local grant money funding projects by county in communities across the US.
+The map below shows the total value of State and Local Assistance grants by county in communities across the US.
 The map uses data compiled by <a href="http://www.invw.org/2012/06/11/lwcf-grants-database-1283/" target="_blank">Investigate West</a> and covers the period from 1965 through 2011.
 Note that it does not include any Federal land acquisitions, State grants that spanned multiple counties, or grants to fund the State planning process.

 ADD MAP SCRIPT